maxschelski/figureflow/README.md

 > git clone https://github.com/maxschelski/figureflow.git
 4. Navigate into the folder of the repository (figureflow):
 > cd figureflow
-5. (Recommended on Mac/Linux) Create environment for Figureflow with Anaconda:
+5. Create environment for Figureflow with Anaconda:
 > conda env create -f environment.yml
-5. (Recommended on Windows) Create environment for Figureflow with Anaconda:
-> conda env create -f environment_windows.yml
 6. Install FigureFlow locally using pip:
 > pip install -e .
 7. You can now import Figureflow and use it to build figures and generate movies as figure objects